Commercial Built-Up Roofing Specialists Serving Tucson, AZ & Surrounding Areas

 If you’re a builder or own a building / contracting business you may want to think about purchasing an insurance policy if you haven’t already got one,

 builders public liability insurance can cover from all sorts of workplace hazards and also business issues.

 Built-Up roofing is made up of laminated layers of material.
 These are generally made with four basic components, but there are many combinations and layers possible:

 - Base sheet – Asphalt coated venting sheets, asphalt coated organic sheets, and more.

-- Felts or fabrics – burlap, cotton fabric, tar saturated organic felt, coal (upwards of three or four layers may be used).
+- Felts or fabrics – Burlap, cotton fabric, tar saturated organic felt, and coal (upwards of three or four layers may be used).

-- Bitumen – Lap cement, coal tar, asphalt.
+- Bitumen – Lap cement, coal tar, and asphalt.

 - Surfacing component – Coatings, mineral, asphalt, or gravel.

 Advantages of Built-Up Roofing